 In order to be able to suggest the most effective and safe surgical treatment approach for your venous disease, you will have to undergo a series of diagnostic tests and procedures, which will reveal the specifics of your condition.
-There are two main tests used to assess venous diseases:
+There are two main tests used to assess venous diseases at the California Heart & Lung Surgery Center:

-After your condition is thoroughly evaluated, you will be recommended the most appropriate treatment procedure and the date of your surgery will be set.
+After your condition is thoroughly evaluated, Dr. Marmureanu will recommend the most appropriate treatment procedure and the date of your surgery will be set.
 The following four types of surgery are the most frequently employed for removing damaged veins:

 This innovative treatment procedure is minimally invasive and, unlike the traditional approach, entails the visualization of the damaged veins due to its advanced illumination feature.
 The TriVex System is provided with a xenon light source, which allows the surgeon to clearly see the portions of vein that need to be removed.
 It can be performed under general, local or regional anesthesia, depending on the specific condition you are suffering from and your personal preference.
 The duration of this surgery is generally very short (less than an hour).